What are the fees at BlueSkies?

 How many hours are most children enrolled at BlueSkies?

-The minimum enrollment is 26 hours—four days per week, Monday-Thursday, from 9:00 a.m. to 3:30 p.m.
-Maximum enrollment is 52.5 hours—Monday-Friday from 7:30 a.m. to 6:00 p.m.
-Average enrollment hovers around 40 hours per week; the pace of the program is based on the needs of children who will be enrolled for a full day of care, as this is the target population for BlueSkies.
+During non-COVID times, the minimum enrollment is 26 hours—four days per week, Monday to Thursday, from 9:00 a.m. to 3:30 p.m.
+Maximum enrollment is 52.5 hours—Monday to Friday from 7:30 a.m. to 6:00 p.m.
+Average enrollment hovers around 40 hours per week, and the pace of the program is based on the needs of children who will be enrolled for a full day of care, as this is the target population for BlueSkies.
+During the pandemic we are offering one schedule for all children, 8:30-4:30 Monday to Friday.

 When can I apply to enroll an infant?